Ericzklm/pokemonautomation.github.io/docs/Programs/NintendoSwitch/RecordKeyboardController.md

 Record actions with the keyboard controller, then play it back.
 The action recordings are saved in a `.json` file.

+NOTE: Each keypress has a small amount of error when recorded/played back (approximately 8-15 ms).
+I recommend fewer long button presses instead of many short button presses.

 For developers: you can also convert this `.json` file into a `.txt` file that contains the C++ code.

 ## Instructions